allenokech/Music-Playlist-App/README.md

 - Full integration into GitHub

 #### My Proposition
-To achieve this, I decided to create a simple music playlist application that allows users to create playlists, add, update and delete songs within those playlists.
+To achieve this, I decided to create a simple music playlist application that allows users to create playlists and add, update and delete songs within those playlists.
 The application must allow the user to do the following:
 - Create:
   - Playlist Name